ibm-cloud-docs/ContinuousDelivery/private_workers.md

 | `{worker_id}` | The ID of the private worker tool to delete.|
 | `{toolchain_id}` | The ID of the toolchain to which to add the tool integration. |
 | `{token}` | A valid IAM bearer token. |
-{: caption="Table 3.
-Variables for deleting the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with the API" caption-side="top"}
+{: caption="Variables for deleting the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with the API" caption-side="top"}

 ## Deleting the {{site.data.keyword.deliverypipeline}} Private Worker tool integration with Terraform
 {: #delete_private_workers_integration_terraform}